-While most people leave it to the chefs, cooking and enjoying scallops is a lot more approachable than you think.
-What’s more, this gem of the ocean is high in protein and low in fat with a sweet and buttery taste that lavishes the palate — making it hard to just reserve it for nights out and special occasions.
+While most people leave it to the chefs, cooking and enjoying Alaskan scallops is a lot more approachable than you think.
+What’s more, this shellfish of Alaskan waters is high in protein and low in fat with a sweet and buttery taste that lavishes the palate — making it hard to just reserve it for nights out and special occasions.

 Weathervane Scallops 101

 Similar to clams and oysters, scallops are a bivalve mollusk with an interior muscle surrounded by two shells.
 But what makes scallops different is their ability to swim away from predators by rapidly opening and closing their shell.

 This physical movement builds their adductor muscle (just think of it as the hinge between the shells) to be larger in comparison to other species, and also happens to be the delicious part we love to eat.

 Scallops found at seafood counters and restaurants fall into two categories: bay scallops are caught in shallow waters and are often smaller in size, and sea scallops are harvested from deep and cold-sea waters.

 Weathervane fall into the category of sea scallops, which are known to be three times the size of their bay counterparts.

 In Alaska, the largest weathervane scallop beds occur in the Eastern Gulf of Alaska and the Bering Sea.
 They can be seen from California to as far west as the Aleutian Islands, according to the Alaska Department of Fish and game.

 More specifically, we know that the harvest locations of Weathervane scallops differ from year-to-year.
 They are typically harvested along the southern coast of Alaska in Yakutat, Prince William Sound, Cook Inlet, Kodiak, the Alaska Peninsula and out in the Bering Sea.